-- Improve self confidence and body image
+- Improve self-confidence and body image

-- Improve quality of life overall
+- Improve the quality of life overall

 One of the challenges of starting an exercise regimen in recovery is the possibility of addiction transfer.
 People in recovery from addiction may engage in binge-like patterns of exercising excessively.
 The best thing to do is focus on building it into one’s lifestyle while staying away from activities which may provide too much of an endorphin rush such as cliff jumping, driving fast cars or other activities which kick in adrenaline and provide a ‘rush’ which may kickstart an addiction to those activities.

 The following three ways are great for building exercise into a recovery plan.
 They include:

 - Choosing a hobby or activity that is enjoyable which may include hiking, walking, swimming, running, yoga or team sports.

 - Start slow and work up to it.
 Consult with a physician and make a schedule to be accountable to getting in exercise at least 30 minutes per day